dror27/dk-shack/vol1/songs/en/Sunday Blues.md

 \
 Daddy left us on a Sunday\
 The sky turned blue like a blindman’s eye\
-Mommy woke us early, saying:\
+Mom woke us early, saying:\
 "We’re gonna go to church and you’re gonna smile”\
 \
 I made love to my first girl on a Sunday\